afska/gba-link-connection/README.md

 *(aka UART Mode)*

 This is the GBA's implementation of UART.
 You can use this to interact with a PC using a _USB to UART cable_.
-You can change the buffer size by changing the compile-time constant `LINK_UART_QUEUE_SIZE`.
+You can change the buffer size by setting the compile-time constant `LINK_UART_QUEUE_SIZE`.

 ![photo](https://github.com/afska/gba-link-connection/assets/1631752/2ca8abb8-1a38-40bb-bf7d-bf29a0f880cd)